Love trees? Set up paper recycling in your classroom!

 Trees Are Healthy for the Environment!

 Trees provide many benefits to the health of both people and the planet.
-They provide shade, cool neighborhoods, they create habitats for birds/wildlife, and prevent soil erosion.
+They provide shade, cool neighborhoods by reducing the urban heat island effect,, they create habitats for birds/wildlife, and prevent soil erosion.
 As trees grow, they help slow down climate change by removing carbon dioxide from the air, storing carbon, and releasing oxygen into the atmosphere.

 Paper Cuts Down Trees

 Paper making has an impact on the environment because it destroys trees in the process.
 According to data from the Global Forest Resource Assessment, roughly 80,000 to 160,000 trees are cut down each day around the world with a large portion of that being used to make paper.
 This contributes to global deforestation which in turn is a big cause of global warming and climate change.
 Although so many trees are cut down each day, the City of Long Beach takes every effort to increase its urban forest canopy and even offers free flowering and fruit trees to all city residents wanting to plant one on their property or on the parkway next to the curb.
 Find your perfect tree in Long Beach by learning about the “TreeYourself” program!

 Recycling paper is very important in reducing the environmental impact of paper manufacturing.
 Paper can be recycled about 5 to 7 times before the fibers become too short to be reused and using one ton of recycled paper can prevent 17 trees from being cut down.